EricMingChen/EricMingChen.github.io/index.md

 ---
 layout: homepage
 ---

-Hi! 😃 I’m Ming, a PhD student at the School of Education, University of Bristol.
+Hi! 😊 I’m Ming Chen, a PhD student at the School of Education, University of Bristol.
+You can also find me on my [University profile page](https://research-information.bris.ac.uk/en/persons/ming-chen](https://research-information.bris.ac.uk/en/persons/ming-chen).

-My University Homepage is [https://research-information.bris.ac.uk/en/persons/ming-chen](https://research-information.bris.ac.uk/en/persons/ming-chen)

-My PhD study is about **investigating the impact of virtual reality digital content creation on learner engagement and vocabulary development in an EFL Setting**.
-My general research interests lie in
+My doctoral research explores how virtual reality digital content creation (VRDCC) can enhance learner engagement and vocabulary development in English as a Foreign Language (EFL) classrooms.

-- learning with emerging technologies (VR and AI)
-- technology-enhanced language learning
-- innovative pedagogical designs
+More broadly, I am interested in how emerging technologies, especially Virtual Reality (VR) and Artificial Intelligence (AI), can be thoughtfully integrated into language learning and teaching.
+My work focuses on technology-enhanced language learning and innovative pedagogical designs that support learner-centered and engaging experiences.

 ## News